Institute of Sound and Vibration Research

 The Institute of Sound and Vibration Research (ISVR) is an internationally recognised centre of excellence for research and training in acoustics and vibration.

-We offer undergraduate courses in Acoustical Engineering and Acoustics and Music
+Undergraduate courses in Acoustical Engineering and Acoustics and Music

 MSc Sound and Vibration Studies

-We offer both undergraduate and postgraduate Audiology courses
+Undergraduate and postgraduate Audiology courses

 The ISVR offers a number of major experimental facilities